 “One of our biggest challenges was integrating StarLeaf with our existing audio equipment,” stated Alaily.
 “The audio feed had to be very clean coming through the system in order for the interpreter to be able to use their mic instead of the phone.
 But the fact that StarLeaf is technology agnostic meant we were able to resolve this issue quickly.”

 Another challenge was transmitting video from a remote location on campus into a Language Lab booth, so the interpreter could not only hear, but also see the speaker.
-Integrating the Breeze client into their process made this possible.
-In Alaily's own words,"That was a show stopper and game-changer for the interpretation program."
+Integrating the desktop and mobile client into their process made this possible.
+In Alaily’s own words,”That was a show stopper and game-changer for the interpretation program.”

-Interestingly, StarLeaf provides its Breeze software at no additional cost, and organizations are in a position to distribute the software to everyone, as is their want.
-In addition to the software, Glendon further benefits from the StarLeaf guest invite feature, which allows any user to reach anyone and anywhere, allowing them to also take advantage of a guest version of the Breeze software.
-When asked what would have happened if StarLeaf hadn't been able to help make this work, Alaily replied,
+Interestingly, StarLeaf provides access via desktop and mobile at no additional cost, and organizations are in a position to distribute the software to everyone, as is their want.
+In addition to the software, Glendon further benefits from the StarLeaf guest invite feature, which allows any user to reach anyone and anywhere, allowing them to also take advantage of a guest version of the StarLeaf.
+When asked what would have happened if StarLeaf hadn’t been able to help make this work, Alaily replied,